 A zoning permit is usually the first step for residential and commercial development projects.
 Residential zoning permits are reviewed and issued by city staff.
 Commercial projects are reviewed and approved by the Planning Commission and Design Review Board.
 If you have a question regarding whether you need a permit, you can contact the Planning and Zoning Department or check out this table: "Do I need a Zoning Permit?"

 Applying for a zoning permit is easy.
 See all of the applications below.
 Choose the one that matches your project, complete the application and submit with all applicable application materials (site plan, any application fees, anything listed on your application).
-If you're unsure which application to use, please check out this table: "What Application Do I Need?"
+If you're unsure about which application to use, please check out this table: "What Application Do I Need?"

 Commercial Zoning Permit Applications:

 - Commercial Site Plan Application: This application is for any commercial or multi-family project seeking zoning approval.
 This application would cover projects such as new construction, additions or modifications to an existing structure, parking lot modifications, or commercial fencing projects.
 All commercial zoning permit applications are reviewed by the Planning Commission.
 There is a $150 application fee for all commercial zoning applications.

 - Design Review Board Application: This application is for the review of commercial and multi-family projects that are making architectural, landscaping, signage, major or minor exterior modifications, or new construction/additions.
-The Design Review Board is responsible for reviewing the general design criteria of these types of projects.
+The Design Review Board is responsible for reviewing the general design criteria for these types of projects.
 This application is most often in addition to the Commercial Site Plan Application.
 Additionally, the Design Review Board reviews and approves all sign applications (so use this application for sign permit applications).
 The application fee is $50 for minor projects and $150 for major projects.

 General and Residential Zoning Applications: